 CHOOSE A REPUTABLE KILIMANJARO OPERATOR

 Finally, we can’t stress this enough, you want to climb with a reputable Kilimanjaro company.
 The best companies have the best guides.
 Our guides have years of experience climbing Kilimanjaro and will probably know that you are sick before you do.
 They have experienced everything there is to experience on the mountain.
 Nothing will surprise them.
 Our safety procedures—the twice-daily health checks—are performed to evaluate a client’s acclimatization level.
 Our guides take oxygen saturation readings, pulse rates, temperature, and listen to your heart and lungs each morning and evening.
-We take the required steps to increase your chances of summiting while decreasing the likelihood of altitude sickness.
+We take the required steps to increase your chances of summiting while decreasing the likelihood of altitude sickness on Kilimanjaro.